Max2932/Max2932/README.md

-- 👋 Hi, I’m @Max2932
+@Max2932
-- 👀 I’m interested in flying
+interested in flying
-- 🌱 I’m currently learning coding languages
+Persuing degree in Btech(CSE) from MSIT.
-- 📫 How to reach me ?
+How to reach me ?
 Through my email id simranbains0127@gmail.com

 <!---
 Max2932/Max2932 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.